bitfalls/bitfalls_content/authors/bruno-skvorc/polkadot/en_US/final.md

 In Ethereum 2.0, randomness will come from a two-part system: the first is RANDAO, the second is VDF.
 RANDAO is what's called a commit-reveal scheme in which, to put it plainly, many validators secretly pick a number, and then the result is some mathematical operation performed on all those numbers, revealed one by one.
 Since it is not possible to predict which number all of the validators will chose, and the final output can vary wildly depending on just a single one of them, it's not possible to predict this random number.
 However, it is possible to influence it because the last revealer always has the option of not revealing his number, after he calculated that the current number is more in his favor than the one with his reveal.
 The chances of this happening are miniscule and the advantage to be gained by this bit-level influence would have to be immense - the network is plenty secure even without mitigating this risk.

 However, it too will probably be mitigated by using a VDF - verifiable delay function.
 In layman's terms, a VDF is function which is mathematically proven to take a long time, and cannot be sped up by throwing more computers at it (it is non-parallelizable).
 This delayed function executes another mathematical operation on top of the RANDAO number in order to make the result come "late" - an hour and a half after the numbers have been revealed.
-These devices will be open source and distributed freely, and there is no incentive for running them.
+Special devices called ASICs will be running these functions, and they will be open source and distributed freely.
+There is no incentive for running them.
 For more info on Ethereum 2 randomness, see [this post](https://our.status.im/two-point-oh-randomness/) and for more info on VDF, please see [the VDF research site](https://vdfresearch.org).

 In Polkadot, VRF is used.
 VRF stands for verifiable random function.
 It's much simpler than RANDAO and VDF in that the validators who are participating in the network have a secret "randomness roll key" which is regenerated for every slot.
 They use this randomness key along with some other inputs (the randomness of the previous epochs and the slot number) to generate a random number for themselves and only themselves.
 Then, they compare this number to a protocol-defined number (a so-called threshold) and if their number is less than that threshold, they are a viable candidate for producing the next block.
 If they rolled too high, they should skip this slot.
 The VRF function which they use to roll this number is deterministic, so they cannot reroll to try again - for the same input, the same output will be produced.
 This function also produces a _proof_ - some data that proves the randomly rolled number is legit, without actually showing the roll or the inputs that went into it (thereby keeping the roll key secret).
 If someone doubts a validator's candidacy as block proposer on a given slot, they can just check the proof and make sure.
 If it doesn't match, they can report the validator for wrongdoing and have them punished.